-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » Black History Month » Black History Month 2012 » Black History Month 2012: Jasmine N. White
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » African American History Month » Black History Month 2012 » Black History Month 2012: Jasmine N. White

 Jasmine White currently serves as the political and public diplomacy officer at the U.S. Mission to the African Union in Addis Ababa, Ethiopia.
 Having worked extensively on diversity and racial inclusion issues during her youth, Jasmine knew she wanted a career that allowed her to create opportunities for exchange and dialogue between varied groups and communities.